rackerlabs/technical-blog/_posts/2020-06-02-mulesoft-ipaas-a-primer.md

 Application integration is usually a daunting task, largely due to the nature of different data structures, legacy applications, and a team's overall IT capabilities.
-Mulesoft&reg;, a Gartner MQ leader in integration platform as a service (iPaaS), is the application of choice for systems integrators and application developers.
+Mulesoft&reg;, a Gartner MQ leader in integration Platform as a Service (iPaaS), is the application of choice for systems integrators and application developers.

 <!-- more -->